 Reset League Stats: Clears all stored match statistics.
 Warning: Once they have been cleared they cannot be retrieved.
 Make sure all stats have been collected from the machine prior to using this function!

 Clear Machine Credits: Clears any accumulated credits from the machine.

-Clear Top Ten Score Lists: This menu lets you reset the top ten score screens.
+Clear Top Ten Score Lists: This menu lets you reset the top ten score screens for the following games:.